 \subsubsection{Initial Spatial Distribution}

-At the beginning of an episode ($t=0$), user positions are initialized based on their logical topology to simulate heterogeneous service requirements. \begin{itemize} \item \textbf{Clustered (Urban/Suburban):} To represent high-density hotspots, users are partitioned into $K_U+1$ clusters using the K-Means algorithm, where $K_U$ denotes the number of available UAVs.
-The cluster whose centroid is closest to the GBS coordinates $\mathbf{p}_{\text{GBS}}$ is assigned to the terrestrial macro-cell for baseline service, while the remaining $K_U$ clusters are designated as target zones for the UAV swarm.
-Within each cluster, users follow a 2D Gaussian distribution $\mathcal{N}(\mathbf{c}_j, \sigma^2_c)$ around the respective centroid $\mathbf{c}_j$. \item \textbf{Uniform (Rural):} In sparse scenarios, the initial positions $\mathbf{q}_m(0)$ are uniformly distributed across the target area $\mathcal{D}$.
-In this case, users connect to either the GBS or a UAV based on the Max-RSSI association policy. \end{itemize}
+At $t=0$, user positions are initialized based on logical topology to simulate heterogeneous service requirements. \begin{itemize} \item \textbf{Clustered (Urban/Suburban):} To represent hotspots, users are partitioned into $K_U+1$ clusters via K-Means.
+The cluster with the centroid closest to $\mathbf{p}_{\text{GBS}}$ is assigned to the terrestrial macro-cell, while the remaining $K_U$ clusters are designated as UAV target zones.
+Within each cluster, users follow a 2D Gaussian distribution $\mathcal{N}(\mathbf{c}_j, \sigma^2_c)$ around centroid $\mathbf{c}_j$. \item \textbf{Uniform (Rural):} In sparse scenarios, initial positions $\mathbf{q}_m(0)$ are uniformly distributed across the target area $\mathcal{D}$.
+Users connect to either the GBS or a UAV based on the Max-RSSI association policy. \end{itemize}